 Playing the Waiting Game for Your Hair to Dry

 Having low porosity hair is no picnic and properly caring for it can be frustrating and time-consuming.
-Once you manage to wash your hair, you have to dry it, and that seems forever taking.
-Because of the time it takes for your hair to dry, planning to go places means early mornings or late nights, sometimes both.
+Once you manage to wash your hair, you have to dry it, and that seems to take forever.
+Because of the time it takes for your hair to dry, planning to go places means early mornings or late nights; sometimes both.

 Where Is This Dandruff Coming From?